quantified-uncertainty/squiggle/packages/website/docs/Internal/Processing-Confidence-Intervals.md

-# Processing confidence intervals
+---
+title: Processing Confidence Intervals
+---

-This page explains what we are doing when we take a 95% confidence interval, and we get a mean and a standard deviation from it
+This page explains what we are doing when we take a 95% confidence interval, and we get a mean and a standard deviation from it.

 ## For normals